LunarWatcher/MIArchive/README.md

 But there should be more full archives on the list.
 MIA is my contribution - and I do hope much better alternatives appear eventually.

+---

+A little over a month after initially writing this, a perfect demonstration of my point appeared; [reddit is now blocking archive.org from accessing reddit](https://www.theverge.com/news/757538/reddit-internet-archive-wayback-machine-block-limit).

 ## Implementation technicalities

 ### Cloudflare and `robots.txt`